 What are co-packers?

-Co-packers are third-party food processors that agree to produce a product according to the recipe and requirements of a food business.
-For food businesses of any size, utilizing a co-packer is an effective way to get a product to market with minimal investment in equipment and technical knowledge.
+Copackers are third-party food processors that agree to produce a product according to the recipe and requirements of a food business.
+We refer to these food businesses as “marketers” of the food product.
+Marketers are distinguishable from the copackers that manufacturer the product.
+Utilizing a copacker is an effective way to get a product on the shelf with minimal investment in equipment, real estate, and technical knowledge.

 Why use co-packers?

-Co-packers offer food manufacturers a way to get into the market without the need to make the technical and capital investment in a production facility.
-Manufacturers can rely on the co-packer’s experience, personnel, and capital to access sophisticated production within inspected facilities.
-Co-packers also commonly offer professional guidance on things like scaling-up recipes, product development, shelf stability, and product packaging.
+Marketers can rely on the copacker’s experience, personnel, and equipment.
+Marketers get to access sophisticated production within inspected facilities.
+Copackers also commonly offer professional guidance on things like scaling-up recipes, product development, shelf stability, and product packaging.

 What are the legal implications?